FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

         3. eval_data: If train_data is provided, this field is optional.
 In this case, this data will be used as validation set.
 If train_data is not provided, this task will be parse as a **predict** or **transform** task.
     2. model: There are two possible model-input type:
         1. model: This is a model input by same type of component, used in prediction\transform stage.
 For example, hetero_binning_0 run as a fit component, and hetero_binning_1 take model output of hetero_binning_0 as input so that can be used to transform or predict.
         2. isometric_model: This is used to specify the model input from upstream components, only used by HeteroFeatureSelection module in FATE-1.0.
-HeteroFeatureSelection can take the model output of HetereFeatureBinning and
+HeteroFeatureSelection can take the model output of HetereFeatureBinning and use information value calculated as filter criterion.
 5. output: Same as input, two type of output may occur which are data and model.
     1. data: Specify the output data name
     2. model: Specify the output model name